ICA warns of fake letters linked to permanent residence applications

 The advisory comes after ICA was alerted to a case involving a fake letter and tax invoice bearing the agency’s letterhead and the signature of an alleged officer.

-According to ICA, the applicant had purportedly engaged a commercial entity to assist with a PR application for a fee of close to S$5,000.
+According to ICA, the applicant had purportedly engaged a commercial entity to assist with a PR application for a fee of close to S$5,000 (US$3,880).

 The fake documents requested the applicant to pay additional fees to proceed with the application.